 Boxing Day Test Match Cricket

 The Boxing Day Test match is a cricket Test match held in Melbourne, Victoria, Australia involving the Australian cricket team and an opposing national team which is touring Australia that summer.
 It begins annually on Boxing Day (26 December) and is played at the Melbourne Cricket Ground (MCG).
-This year the Commonwealth Bank Boxing Day Test will be between Australia v Pakistan.
+This year the Commonwealth Bank Boxing Day Test will be between Australia v New Zealand.

 Latest posts by Sally Starling (see all)